petterdaae/callmemaybe/README.md

 <num> ::= simple integers
 ```

-* `{ _ }` means zero or more
+- `{ _ }` means zero or more
+- Operators are left-associative

 ### Resources
-The structure of the tokenizer and parser is inspired by this blog post: https://blog.gopheracademy.com/advent-2014/parsers-lexers/.
+- The structure of the tokenizer and parser is inspired by this blog post: https://blog.gopheracademy.com/advent-2014/parsers-lexers/.

-This site was very helpful when constructing the grammar: http://www.engr.mun.ca/~theo/Misc/exp_parsing.htm.
+- This site was very helpful when constructing the grammar: http://www.engr.mun.ca/~theo/Misc/exp_parsing.htm.